 ensure clinical and non-clinical staff are supported with the training and access to resources required to conduct appropriate assessment and follow up care of all patients.
 In order to do this, it is vital systems allow sufficient clinic time to undertake this work in day-to-day practice.

-The campaign aims to ensure that older people get the most appropriate treatment and care that’s right for them.
+The campaign aimed to ensure that older people got the treatment and care that’s right for them.

 For more information on patient age and oncology, download the Department of Health’s The Impact of Patient Age on Clinical Decision Making in Oncology report.

 For more facts and figures on older people and cancer, read our older people’s rich picture [PDF 2.7MB].